The oldest circuit on the current Formula 1 calendar, Monza’s history dates back to 1922, when it hosted the Italian Grand Prix for the first time.

 - Sebastian Vettel’s surprise win at Monza in 2008 for Toro Rosso made him the youngest ever winner of a Grand Prix (at the time), aged 21 years, 2 months and 11 days old.

-- At the Italian Grand Prix in 2018, Kimi Raikkonen set the fastest ever lap in a Formula 1 car, with an average speed on his pole lap of 163.785mph.
+- At the Italian Grand Prix in 2020, Lewis Hamilton set the fastest ever lap in a Formula 1 car, with an average speed on his pole lap of 264.363 km/h.

 - The circuit is unique on the current Formula 1 calendar for its mix of long straights and slow chicanes.
 The low downforce circuit puts strain on engines, which are on full power for 80% of the lap, and gearboxes, which are used heavily in the chicanes.

-- In the past 17 races here, the 2009 Italian Grand Prix is the only time that the polesitter has failed to finish in the top two.
-In 2009, Lewis Hamilton crashed out of the race on the final lap having started from pole.
+- In the past 18 races here, the 2009 and 2020 Italian Grands Prix are the only times that the polesitter has failed to finish in the top two.
+Both times, the polesitter was Lewis Hamilton.
+He crashed out of the race on the final lap having started from pole in 2009, and finished only seventh in 2020 as a result of receiving a ten second stop/go penalty.

 - Thanks to the fact that it used to be held at the end of the season, 12 World Championships have been settled at the Italian Grand Prix since 1950, most recently in 1979.